On the Coherent Labelling Conjecture of a Polyhedron in Three Dimensions: Introduction

-Here we mention another slightly different conjecture regarding positioning of $d-$dimensional simplices in $\mbb{R}^d$.

-\begin{conj}[Due to F.Bagemihl~\cite{Bagemihl}, IAS] ~\\ The maximal number of pairwise touching $d-$simplices in a configuration in $\mbb{R}^d$ is \equ{f(d)=2^d.} \end{conj} This conjecture was first posed by F.Bagemihl~\cite{Bagemihl} in $1956$.
-This conjecture is also mentioned in the book M.Aigner and G.M.Ziegler~\cite{MAGMZ} on Page $75$.
+In this article we make some progress regarding this conjecture.
+We first prove in Theorem~\ref{theorem:Tetrahedron} that there are forty eight coherent labellings of a tetrahedron and exhibit a coherent labelling for pyramids in Section~\ref{sec:CLIP}.
+We prove in Theorem~\ref{theorem:PolyhedronConstruction} that a certain class of polyhedra are coherently labellable.
+This class of polyhedra is constructed using tetrahedra as building blocks with only certain type of edge and face vanishing attachments mentioned in Section~\ref{sec:TA}.
+This class includes pyramids (which include tetrahedra) and bipyramids (which include octahedra).
+The method of proof involves positioning tetrahedra one by one to construct the polyhedron with only allowed type of attachments.
+As a consequence we prove that all bipyramids are coherently labellable in Theorem~\ref{theorem:Bipyramids}.

-In Section~\ref{sec:LPP} we prove in Theorem~\ref{theorem:LPP} that the answer to Question~\ref{ques:Labelling} is affirmative for any pyramidal polyhedron (refer to Definition~\ref{defn:PP}) which is obtained by attaching pyramids to faces of a given polyhedron such that the apriori edges of the faces do not vanish.
-Actually we prove something more.
+In Section~\ref{sec:LPP} we prove Theorem~\ref{theorem:LPP} which says that any Kleetope (Definition~\ref{defn:PP}) is coherently labellable.
+We also prove Theorem~\ref{theorem:OnePyramid}, an extension theorem for coherently labelling a polyhedron, that is, if a polyhedron is coherently labellable then a coherent labelling exists for the polyhedron which is obtained by attaching a pyramid to any face of the given polyhedron such that the apriori edges and vertices of the face do not vanish, but the attached face vanishes.

 We also see that it is not always possible to label any polyhedron coherently.
-A polyhedron which cannot be labelled coherently is a cube or cuboid (refer to Theorem~\ref{theorem:Cube}).
-This is a counterexample.
-The general Question~\ref{ques:Labelling} is still open.
+Some polyhedra which cannot be labelled coherently are cubes or cuboids (refer to Theorem~\ref{theorem:Cube}) and triangular prisms as a consequence of Theorem~\ref{theorem:ChopPyramid}.
+These are counterexamples.
+Actually we mention Theorem~\ref{theorem:ChopPyramid} where we prove that a certain class of polyhedra is not coherently labellable by a giving an obstruction criterion.

+By proving that the dodecahedron is not coherently labellable and the icosahedron or any gyroelongated polyhedron is coherently labellable we complete all the cases of five regular polyhedra in Theorem~\ref{theorem:PlatonicSolids}.

+The general Conjecture~\ref{conj:Labelling} is still open.
+With the affirmative results of labellability of tetrahedron, bipyramids, Kleetopes and gyroelongated polyehedron, we prove in main Theorem~\ref{theorem:SP} that any simiplicial polyhedron is coherently labellable.

+Now we mention another slightly different conjecture which is there in the literature regarding positioning of $d$-dimensional simplices in $\mbb{R}^d$ where a similar type of visualization is required as in Section~\ref{sec:TA} for various tetrahedron attachments.

+\begin{conj}[Due to F.~Bagemihl, The Institute of Advanced Study] ~\\ The maximal number of pairwise touching $d$-simplices in a configuration in $\mbb{R}^d$ is \equ{f(d)=2^d.} \end{conj} This conjecture was first posed by F.~Bagemihl~\cite{MR0077132} in $1956$.
+This conjecture is also mentioned in the book M.~Aigner and G.~M.~Ziegler~\cite{MR3823190} in the chapter on ``Touching Simplices".
+Also refer to H.~Tietze~\cite{MR0181558}, chapter IV on ``Neighbouring Domains", pp. 64-89.